pimterry/server-components-static/README.md

 Note that this code does not ensure that /components URLs actually resolve to the correct path for your component's static content on your server.
-Configuration to do that will depend on the server used.
+Configuration to do that will depend on the server used at runtime when your component is included.

-If you're using Express however, you can set this up to work automatically using the [Server-Components-Express](https://github.com/pimterry/server-components-express).

-Be careful if routing this by hand instead: it's important to ensure that it is not possible to read arbitrary files on your server, and instead only from the /static folder (by convention) for the relevant components.

 **When using components:**

-When using modules that include static content, you need to ensure your server handles the URLs they request and routes those requests correctly to the relevant content for that component.
+When using components that reference static content, you need to ensure your server handles the URLs they request and routes those requests correctly to the relevant content for that component.

 To do this there are a few options:

 * If you're using Express, [Server-Components-Express](https://github.com/pimterry/server-components-express)
 handles all of this for you.
 (This should be easy to write for more frameworks too, if you're interested.
 Get involved!)

 * If you're not, you can route these requests by hand.
 Catch requests to `/components/component-name/file-path` and use `serverComponentsStatic.getPath(componentName, filePath)` to get the path on disk to your static content.

 * Alternatively, you can manually copy all the static content out of your components into your existing static content paths, set `serverComponents.baseUrl` to point to that, and ignore the problem of routing requests into disparate standalone component folders entirely.